wip-abramson/aries-jupyter-playground/README.md

 This spins up all docker containers defined in the `docker-compose.yml` file and named in the DEFAULT_CONTAINERS variable defined in the `manage.sh` shell script.

+To stop the playground either:

+`./manage.sh stop` - this terminates the containers but persists the volumes in the postgres-db

+`./manage.sh down` - terminate containers and delete all volumes

 ## Configuring the Playground

 The playground is designed to make it easy for you to add new actors and start writing SSI ecosystem flows.